Kalauhaʻihaʻi is a registered Hawaiian fishpond.

 across the street from the pond and condemned his property.

-Today community groups are actively working to acquire and restore the pond and use it for educational and cultural purposes.
+Today community groups are actively working to restore the pond and use it for educational and cultural purposes.

 Mr. Hara was the last person to care for this fishpond